DanieleDidino/DanieleDidino.github.io/_data_viz/airbnb_europe.md

 - **Proximity Indices**: Examine properties' proximity to tourist attractions and restaurants, each normalized on a scale of 1-100, with higher scores indicating closer proximity.
 - **Distance Metrics**: View average distances to city centers and the nearest metro stations in kilometers.

-Additionally, the dashboard offers insights into price distributions per city and customizable filters such as Room Type, Guest Satisfaction, Cleanliness, Day of the Week, and whether the host is a Superhost.
+Additionally, the dashboard offers insights into price distributions per city and customizable filters such as *Room Type*, *Guest Satisfaction*, *Cleanliness*, *Day of the Week*, and whether the host is a *Superhost*.

 Access the original dataset [here](https://www.kaggle.com/datasets/dipeshkhemani/airbnb-cleaned-europe-dataset/data) on Kaggle.